mcfletch/2daypython/index.rst

 .. topic:: First Up!
 While you wait, Find Python

-    * Get logged into your TDSB account (the same one you use for school)
+    * Get logged into your TDSB account

+      * The same account you use for school

       * See Daniel or Betty-Lynn **immediately** if you need a password reset or don't have an account

-    * Get Python started
+    * Start Python

       * |startbutton| Start Button | type "py" | Choose "Idle" or "Pyscripter 2.7" or "Python"

-      * If you don't see it, choose another machine but *log out* first
+      * If you don't see Python, choose another machine but *log out* first

     * Now ignore those computers!
 We have sandwiches to build after we say "Hi!"